cnai-lab/qlatent/README.md

    context="Over the last 2 weeks, I feel {emotion}." template="It is {intensifier} correct."
    ```
-   3.2 Define 2 lists: a list of emotions with a positive influence on the question's score, and another list of emotions who do the opposite thing:
+   3.2 Define 2 lists: a list of emotions that provide positive scores, and another list of emotions that provide negative scores:
    ```
    emo_pos=['nervous', 'anxious', 'on edge'] emo_neg=['calm', 'peaceful', 'relaxed']